Table of Contents

 Risk of Malignancy Assessment in Ovarian Cancer

-Many of the patients with ovarian cancer present with the incidental finding of an ovarian cyst on an ultrasonography that was ordered for other indications.
-Therefore, it is essential to differentiate between malignant and benign ovarian cysts.
+Many of the patients with ovarian cancer are diagnosed after the accidental finding of an ovarian cyston ultrasonography that was ordered for other indications; therefore, it is essential to differentiate between malignant and benign ovarian cysts.

 Table 1 shows how to calculate the risk of malignancy index (RMI) for a patient with an ovarian cyst.